 About Brain Cancer

-The central nervous system, which is made up of the brain and spinal, is the body’s command center.
+The central nervous system, which is made up of the brain and spine, is the body’s command center.
 Even when you’re asleep, your brain is at work.
 When you’re awake, it sends out and receives a constant stream of messages through other branches of the nervous system.
 Those messages regulate your breathing, heart rate, and other vital functions; enable you to see, hear, feel, walk, and talk; make it possible for you to acquire, organize, and remember new knowledge, to feel anger and fear and love, to dream and imagine.
 Those functions are threatened when a tumor grows in the brain.

 The Brain Has Three Main Parts: